koalalorenzo/blog/content/posts/202503-my-first-game-jam/index.md

 My love for free and open source software pushed me to use Godot as a game engine.
-Even if I worked for Unity and I admire the work of my former colleagues, I still went with FOSS as I wanted to rely on something more stable and reliable.
-I even decided to
+Even if I worked for Unity and I admire the work of my former colleagues, I still went with FOSS as I wanted to rely on something more stable and different.
+As I usually do for FOSS projects, I even decided to [donate 5 euros a month to support the project](https://blog.setale.me/2023/01/25/Happy-to-give-back-happy-to-pay/).

-[donate 5 euros a month to support the project](https://blog.setale.me/2023/01/25/Happy-to-give-back-happy-to-pay/).
+{{< image src="donations.webp" link="https://fund.godotengine.org/" >}}

 ## My first Game Jam
 Since I started using Godot, I have made small games that I have never